Urbino – le Marche

 I spent a week here the first time I visited, and I still hadn't seen everything.
 I didn't want to leave either; the town is just so seductive.

-The description of the town by Carlo Bo—the recently deceased president of the local university—is wonderful.
+The description of the town by Carlo Bo—the deceased president of the local university—is wonderful.
 I have tried to translate it to English, and although a lot is lost in translation, it still conveys the "special something" about the town.

 Carlo writes: "There exist those towns where the souls remain forever open to discovery.
 This is Urbino, the city of emotions, unpredictable and incomparable.
 This is not only for the artistic patrimony, but for the city itself, for its extraordinary beauty, and for the very air that one breathes."